tejasph/qlesq_prediction/README.md

 - Run feat selection on full dataset  (eval_type = "full")
 - Run feat selectoin on overlapping dataset (eval_type = "over")

+c)  Running a GridSearch (before running, check parameter grids and adjust parameter space as needed)

+optimized models are stored under `global.py`

+    - `python code/grid_search.py [model_type] [data_type] `

+    model_type has several options:
+    - rf --> random forest
+    - lr --> logistic regression
+    - gbdt --> gradient boosting classifiers
+    - svc  --> support vector classifier
+    - knn --> k nearest neighbors

+    data_type has 3 options:
+    - full --> full feature set (480)
+    - over --> overlapping feature set (100)
+    - rfe --> recursive feature elimination set
+    - enet --> elastic net CV feature selection

+d)8) Running an experiment: (can't remember if this is redundant or not...)

+Experiments are run via run_experiment.py.
+It utilizes classes so code in main() will need to be altered to contain models of your choice.
+The type of data is given as arguements to main().